 The Hearing Process

 A pre-hearing conference is held.
 During this meeting, College’s counsel and the midwife’s counsel will attempt to narrow the issues for the hearing and identify legal and procedural issues for the panel.
 This meeting also provides parties with an opportunity to receive an assessment of the case from the pre-hearing conference chair, who is typically a member of the Discipline Committee and will not sit on the panel for the hearing.

-All discipline hearings are open to the public unless a publication ban is in place.
+All discipline hearings are open to the public.
 The hearing requires the Discipline panel to make a determination on liability, and potentially penalty and costs.